 These playful leviathans are the musicians of the sea.

-Humpback Whales are one of the largest species of baleen whale, averaging a length of 1 to 16 metres and weighing 25 to 30 metric tons.
-Named for the small hump on their dorsal fin, humpback whales are known for their complex breaching behaviours that make them popular with whale watchers.
+Humpback whales are one of the largest species of baleen whale, averaging a length of one to 16 metres and weighing 25 to 30 metric tons.
+Humpbacks are known for their complex breaching behaviours that make them popular with whale watchers.

 #Habitat and diet

+Humpback whales can be found worldwide.
 These playful creatures live off their blubber in the colder months, only hunting in summer.
-They are carnivorous, eating mostly krill, small crustaceans, and schooling fish.
-They have several hunting techniques: direct attack, stunning with a slap to the water, or creating a ‘bubble net’ around their prey.
+They are carnivorous, eating mostly krill, small crustaceans and schooling fish.
+They have several hunting techniques: direct attack, stunning with a slap to the water, and creating a ‘bubble net’ around their prey.

-Humpback 'talk' by slapping their tails on the waters surface
+Humpbacks 'talk' by slapping their tails on the water's surface.

 Humpback calves interact with their mothers by brushing fins and whispering.